luis261/aztraphile/README.md

 - ```Set-AzPipelinesVar``` is used to create/update Azure DevOps build variables

 ## Advanced usage
-- you can try to be extra smart about your testing strategy and achieve a level of efficiency that's usually only achievable with proper suites of unittests even without covering your code and maintaining those tests
+- you can try to be extra smart about your testing strategy and achieve a level of efficiency usually reserved for proper suites of unittests even without covering your code and maintaining those tests
   - (you could also use this strategy complementary to your unittests, I definitely don't discourage having them anyway!)
   - the way to achieve that kind of efficiency through integration/system-level testing in this context is via leveraging the automatic deployments that trigger on PR creation as follows:
     - let's say you have an important service that is the main consumer of the API of your Function